Explore the Small Cap Fund

 Holdings in the portfolio are subject to change without notice and may or may not represent current or future portfolio composition.
 The mention of specific securities is not intended as a recommendation or an offer of a particular security nor is it intended to be a solicitation for the purchase or sale of any security

 The Mairs & Power Small Cap Fund declares and pays dividend income annually in December.
 If any capital gains are realized during the year, the Fund will distribute the net gains in December toward the end of the month.
-For 2020 the payable date is December 15, 2020.

 |RECORD DATE|| EX-DIVIDEND PAYABLE/REINVEST|